-- (1) If a credit institution charges a fee from consumers for the basic payment services specified in clauses 709 (151) 1)-3) and 5) of this Act, the fee must be reasonable and the following shall be taken into account upon determination thereof: - 1) the level of income of the residents of Estonia; - 2) the average amount of the fees charged for payment services related to payment accounts by credit institutions in Estonia. - (2) The fees charged for failure to comply with the obligations of consumers arising from basic payment service contracts must be reasonable and determined taking into account the provisions of clauses (1) 1) and 2) of this section.

-(3) The minister responsible for the area may specify by a regulation the bases for determining the fees specified in subsections (1) and (2) of this section.
-[RT I, 31.12.2016, 1 - entry into force 10.01.2017]
+- (1) If a credit institution charges a fee from consumers for the basic payment services specified in clauses 1-3 and 5 of subsection 151 of § 709 of this Act, the fee must be reasonable and the following shall be taken into account upon determination thereof: - 1) the level of income of the residents of Estonia; - 2) the average amount of the fees charged for payment services related to payment accounts by credit institutions in Estonia. - (2) The fees charged for failure to comply with the obligations of consumers arising from basic payment service contracts must be reasonable and determined taking into account the provisions of clauses 1 and 2 of subsection 1 of this section. - (3) The minister in charge of the policy sector may specify by a regulation the bases for determining the fees specified in subsections 1 and 2 of this section.